Arcángel: 2015–2019: Ares and Historias de un Capricornio

-In 2015, Arcángel and fellow producer DJ Luian would release their collaborative album Los Favoritos, which features Nicky Jam, fellow Puerto Rican artist Farruko, and Colombian singer Maluma.
+In 2015, Arcángel and fellow producer DJ Luian released their collaborative album Los Favoritos, which features Nicky Jam, fellow Puerto Rican artist Farruko, and Colombian singer Maluma.
 The album was successful, debuting atop the US Latin Rhythm Albums chart and at number two on the US Top Latin Albums chart.
 In 2016, he signed with Hear This Music and released "La Ocasión" along with Ozuna, De la Ghetto, and Anuel AA, which was a big hit.
 In 2017, he collaborated with Ozuna and J Balvin on the Chris Jedi-produced track "Ahora Dice", and also collaborated with Snow Tha Product on "Nuestra Canción Pt.
 2".

-In 2018, he released his third studio album Ares, which was composed mostly of Latin trap, something much different compared to his past albums which were mostly reggaeton.
+In 2018, he released his third studio album, Ares, which was composed mostly of Latin trap, something much different from his past albums, which were mostly reggaeton.
 The album featured Puerto Rican artist Bad Bunny and Colombian artist J Balvin.

-In 2019, he would collaborate with Myke Towers, Farruko, Sech and Zion on the remix for "Si Se Da".
-That same year, he would end his contract with Pina Records and sign with Rimas Entertainment, where he released singles to promote his fourth studio album, Historias de un Capricornio, which contains collaborations with Ozuna, Bad Bunny, Myke Towers, among others.
-He would release "Te Esperaré" on August 16, 2019, as the album's lead single; "Memoria Rota" with Towers was released on October 25, 2019, as its second single.
-Within the album, its fourth single, "Sigues Con Él" featuring Sech, would mark a major breakthrough for Arcángel, as it peaked at number 78 on the Billboard Hot 100, which marked his first appearance on the chart.
+In 2019, he collaborated with Myke Towers, Farruko, Sech and Zion on the remix for "Si Se Da".
+That same year, he ended his contract with Pina Records and signed with Rimas Entertainment, where he released singles to promote his fourth studio album, Historias de un Capricornio, which included collaborations with Ozuna, Bad Bunny, Myke Towers, among others.
+He released "Te Esperaré" on August 16, 2019, as the album's lead single; "Memoria Rota" with Towers was released on October 25, 2019, as its second single.
+The album's fourth single, "Sigues Con Él" featuring Sech, marked a major breakthrough for Arcángel, as it peaked at number 78 on the Billboard Hot 100, marking his first appearance on the chart.

 2020–2021: Los Favoritos 2 and 2.5

-In April 2020, Arcángel and Sech would release a remix version of "Sigues Con Él" with Romeo Santos.
-After, the rapper would release a few more singles to promote his fifth studio album Los Favoritos 2, which is a sequel to his 2015 album with DJ Luian, Los Favoritos; the singles "Tussi" and "Amantes y Amigos" were released on September and October 2020.
-The album, which was originally planned to be released in 2017, contains a sequel to "Aparentemente" with Yaga & Mackie and De la Ghetto titled "Aparentemente 2," as well as other collaborations with Cosculluela, Ozuna, Wisin & Yandel, Romeo Santos, among others.
+In April 2020, Arcángel and Sech released a remix version of "Sigues Con Él" with Romeo Santos.
+Later, the rapper released a few more singles to promote his fifth studio album Los Favoritos 2, which is a sequel to his 2015 album with DJ Luian, Los Favoritos; the singles "Tussi" and "Amantes y Amigos" were released in September and October 2020.
+The album, which was originally planned to be released in 2017, contains a sequel to "Aparentemente" with Yaga & Mackie and De la Ghetto titled "Aparentemente 2," as well as collaborations with Cosculluela, Ozuna, Wisin & Yandel, Romeo Santos, among others.

-In April 2021, Arcángel and Colombian rapper Farina would release their collaborative EP FloWres, which was supported by their single "La Boca".
-In September of the same year, he released his sixth studio album Los Favoritos 2.5, which was supported by the single "Insegura" and contains collaborations with Zion & Lennox, Nicky Jam, Tempo, among others.
-In November 2021, Arcángel's younger brother, Justin Santos, died in a car accident while on a visit to Puerto Rico.
+In April 2021, Arcángel and Colombian rapper Farina released their collaborative EP FloWres, which was supported by their single "La Boca".
+In September of the same year, he released his sixth studio album, Los Favoritos 2.5, which was supported by the single "Insegura" and contains collaborations with Zion & Lennox, Nicky Jam, Tempo, among others.
+In November 2021, Arcángel's younger brother, Justin Santos, died in a car accident while visiting Puerto Rico.